 After receiving the TIN, the landlord must:

-• Post the TIN on the door of each affected rental unit within five calendar days of receiving it, and keep it posted until the City issues or refuses a licence.
+• Post the TIN on the door of the subject rental unit within five calendar days of receiving it, and keep it posted until the City issues or refuses a licence.

 • Submit a photograph of the posted TIN to the City by email within 14 days of posting.
 The submission must include the date the TIN was posted and the rental unit number.

 Once the City receives the photograph, a 14-day notification period begins.
-This period gives tenants time to review the notice, understand their rights and seek support before the City can issue a licence.
+This period gives tenants time to review the notice, understand their rights and seek support before the City may issue a licence.

 Step 4: Landlord and Tenant Complete Accommodation Plan or Landlord Submits Compensation Plan